flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-the-java-cycle.md

 ---
-title: "How Clojure Babies Are Made: The Java Cycle"
+title: "How Clojure Babies Are Made: Compiling and Running a Java Program"
 created_at: Mar 12 23:23:00 -0500 2013
 kind: article
 categories: programming